Iga15/asl_project/README.md

 # ASL Gesture Recognition
+Hi, this is one of the first projects i did when learning computer vision in Python.
+Sorry if it is a bit messy but I was new to this.

 This project detects American Sign Language (ASL) letters using a deep learning model.
 The project contains scripts for training the model, collecting training data, and recognizing gestures using a webcam.